martinig94/reliability_workshop_2020/_pages/about.md

 ---
 layout: about
-title: About Me
+title: About the reliability challenge
-author: Johnathan Smith
+author: Árpád Rózsás and Arthut Slobbe
 image: assets/images/about/author.jpg
 signature: assets/images/about/signature.png
 ---